DegreeCalc

 Oregon College Costs Overview

 Oregon is home to 6+ major colleges and universities offering diverse educational opportunities.
-The average in-state tuition at OR public universities is $12,100 per year, which is 11% above the national average of $10,940.
+The average in-state tuition at OR public universities is $12,100 per year, which is 11% above the national planning benchmark of $10,940.
 When you add room and board ($13,200/year), the total annual cost of attending a public university in Oregon reaches $25,300.

 Private universities in Oregon average $44,200 per year in tuition alone, making a 4-year private degree approximately $229,600 including room and board.
 For students seeking a more affordable path, Oregon community colleges charge an average of just $5,200 per year, offering significant savings for the first two years before transferring to a four-year institution.